Karim Rashid

-Karim Rashid (born 1960) is an Egyptian-born and Canadian raised industrial designer.
-His designs include luxury goods, furniture, lighting, surface design, brand identity and packaging.
-Time magazine has described him as the "most famous industrial designer in all the Americas" and the "Prince of Plastic".
-He is based in New York City, as well as Belgrade, Miami and India.
+Karim Rashid (born 1960) is an Egyptian-born and Canadian-raised American industrial designer.
+His designs encompass a wide range of products, including luxury goods, furniture, lighting, surface design, brand identity, and packaging.
+According to Time magazine, Rashid was described by the Toronto Star as "one of the world's most famous industrial designers" and the "Prince of Plastic" by Time.
+He is primarily located in New York City.

 Early life and education

-Karim Rashid was born in 1960 in Cairo, Egypt to an English mother and Egyptian father, who was an abstract artist.
-Rashid is the brother of famed architect, Hani Rashid, of Asymptote.
-His sister is a painter and musician, Soraya Rashid.
-He was born with the umbilical cord wrapped around his neck and had developmental delays, unable to speak until the age of four.
-The family emigrated to Missisauga, Ontario, Canada when Karim was five years old.
-Rashid showed an interest in designed objects from a young age, sketching the luggage he saw on the ship to Canada.
+Karim Rashid was born in 1960 in Cairo, Egypt, to an English mother and an Egyptian father who was an abstract artist.
+Rashid is the brother of the architect Hani Rashid of Asymptote.
+His sister, Soraya Rashid, is a painter and musician.
+He was born with the umbilical cord wrapped around his neck and experienced developmental delays, being unable to speak until the age of four.
+The family emigrated to Mississauga, Ontario, Canada, when Karim was five years old.

-He attended high school in Mimico, Toronto, Ontario, where he further pursued his passion for design and sewed himself a pink satin suit for his graduation.
-Rashid received a Bachelor of Industrial Design in 1982 from Carleton University in Ottawa, Ontario, Canada.
-He pursued graduate design studies in Naples, Italy, with Ettore Sottsass.
-He then moved to Milan for one year and worked at the Rodolfo Bonetto Studio.
+He attended Woodlands Secondary School in Mississauga, Ontario, where he sewed himself a pink satin suit for his graduation.
+He received a Bachelor of Industrial Design in 1982 from Carleton University in Ottawa, Ontario, Canada.
+He pursued graduate design studies in Naples, Italy, under Ettore Sottsass and then moved to Milan for a year, working at the Rodolfo Bonetto Studio.

 Career

-Starting in 1984, Rashid worked with KAN Industrial Designers in Canada for 7 years, where he created x-ray equipment and small useful objects, such as a mailbox and a snow shovel.
+Starting in 1984, Rashid worked with KAN Industrial Designers in Canada for seven years, where he designed x-ray equipment and small objects, such as a mailbox and a snow shovel.
 From 1985 until 1991, he co-founded and designed the Babel Fashion Collection and North.
-In 1993 Rashid opened his own private design studio in New York City.
+In 1993 Rashid opened a design studio in New York City.

-Rashid's work is featured in 20 permanent collections.
-His pieces are exhibited in museums worldwide, including the MoMA, Centre Pompidou, and SFMOMA.
+His pieces are exhibited in museums including the Museum of Modern Art, Centre Pompidou, and SFMOMA.
 He is known for designs such as the "Garbo" waste can and "Oh Chair" for home accessories company Umbra, a concept store for Giorgio Armani, perfume bottles for Kenzo, bobble water bottle, watches and tableware for Alessi, lighting for Artemide and Martinelli Luce, and products for Veuve Clicquot.
 He has also worked with Audi, Samsung, Swarowski and Armani.
 In addition Rashid has designed for Kenzo, Method, Bombay Saffire, Finé Water Japan, Sexy Beast USA, Davidoff, Issey Miyake, Estee Lauder.
 In 1999, he designed manhole covers for the sewers of New York.